-Gelcer, Schwager and Koller reference both lyrically and musically to the originals.
-Just enough to make them recognisable as such.
+Gelcer, Schwager, and Koller reference both lyrically and musically to the originals.
+Just enough to make them recognizable as such.
 Which is an interesting and refreshing approach.
 You will find no overbearing, overproduced, attempt to set a new standard here.
 Play that Jazz and have fun!

 The result is an album that befits the title.